SEPVAL 2023

 United States

-The United States SEPVAL will be held at the Southwest Research Institute in San Antonio, TX from September 5 – 7, 2023.
+The United States SEPVAL was held at the Southwest Research Institute in San Antonio, TX from September 5 – 7, 2023.

 Europe